worldbank/NTL_Harmonizer/README.md

 You should now have an active environment (either pip/venv or conda) with all required dependencies.

 ### Step 3.
 Set config variables
+1. Open the file `harmonizer/config.py` and make sure the `ROOT` path (near the top of the file) is set to point to this working directory.
-1. From CLI at root directory, enter: `$ python -m harmonizer.config`.
+2. From CLI at root directory, enter: `$ python -m harmonizer.config`.
 This will create empty directories for the data later.
     - Note: the `config.py` file contains a variable `roipath` that you'll update with your ROI shapefile in a moment (see below)
     - Dont change any of the other variables to use default settings.